-CTemplar Checksum Implementation
+CTemplar SRI Checksum

 This allows users to guarantee that our open source code shown in Github is the same code that they are receiving from our server.
 We are the first secure email service to have “Zero-Access” to our users data by closing vulnerability.